DIY Afternoon Tea: A Guide

-The C&TH team are big advocates for afternoon tea, so to celebrate National Cream Tea Day, we’ve come up with a guide to creating a DIY version while hotels and restaurants are closed.
+The C&TH team are big advocates for afternoon tea, so we’ve come up with a guide to creating a DIY version while hotels and restaurants are closed.
 Your living room may not be as fancy as The Ritz – but knowing you’ve made everything from scratch will make it taste that little bit sweeter.
+Here’s how to do afternoon tea at home.

 How To Create Your Own Afternoon Tea At Home